duochanatharvard/Homogeneous_early_20th_century_warming/README.md

 [<span style="color:gray">Back to Table of contents</span>](#table-of-contents)

 After initialization, run [Quick_reproduction.m](Quick_reproduction.m), a wrapper that downloads [key results](https://dataverse.harvard.edu/api/access/datafile/3424404) and then generates Figs. 1-4 and Table 1, as well as the numbers reported in the main text.
-The whole quick reproduction takes about 2 minutes to run on a laptop.
+Downloading data takes about XX minutes and reproduction takes about 2 minutes to run on a laptop.

 ```
 Quick_reproduction